szarnyasg/ec2-bootstrap/terraform/README.md

 There are other ways of setting the credentials, which can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

+If importing of the CSV does not work, use `aws configure` and copy the contents.

 In the example above `us-east-1` is used.
 A complete list of AWS regions can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

 ### Configure Terraform for Compute

 In `terraform.tfvars`, the values used for deployment can be found and changed if required.
 The list of values for deploying the **Compute with network** is:

 - `aws_image`: The AMI image to use.
-For Ubuntu, one can locate the right AMI using https://cloud-images.ubuntu.com/locator/ec2/
+For Ubuntu, one can locate the right AMI using https://cloud-images.ubuntu.com/locator/ec2/.
+For Fedora or other distributions, one can use the AWS CLI.
+E.g. with Fedora: `aws ec2 describe-images --region us-east-1 --owners 125523088429 --filters 'Name=name,Values=Fedora-Cloud-Base-36-*x86_64-hvm-*-gp2-*' --query 'sort_by(Images, &CreationDate)[-1].[ImageId,Name,CreationDate]' --output text`
 - `aws_instance`: The AWS EC2 instance type to use.
 A list can be found at https://instances.vantage.sh
 - `aws_region`: The region to deploy e.g. `us-east-1`.
 A complete list of AWS regions can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 - `subnet_cidr_block`: The subnet to use for the EC2 instances.
 - `aws_availability_zone`: The availability zone to deploy to, e.g. `us-east-1a`.
 Information about availability zones can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-availability-zones).
 - `key_pair_name`: The name of the key-pair, e.g. `id_ed25519`
+- `private_key_filepath`: The path to the private key.
+This is used to execute Ansible provisioner on the EC2 instance.
 - `key_pair_public_key`: The public key associated with the above `key_pair_name`.
 This can be a SSH public key e.g.: `ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQD3F6tyPEFEzV0LX3X8BsXdMsQz1x2cEikKDEY0aIj41qgxMCP/iteneqXSIFZBp5vizPvaoIR3Um9xK7PGoW8giupGn+EPuxIA4cDM4vzOqOkiMPhz5XK0whEjkVzTo4+S0puvDZuwIsdiW9mxhJc7tgBNL0cYlWSYVkz4G/fslNfRPW5mYAM49f4fhtxPb5ok4Q2Lg9dPKVHO/Bgeu5woMc7RY0p1ej6D4CKFE6lymSDJpW0YHX/wqE9+cfEauh7xZcG0q9t2ta6F6fmX0agvpFyZo8aFbXeUBr7osSCJNgvavWbM/06niWrOvYX2xwWdhXmXSrbX8ZbabVohBK41 email@example.com`.
+- `remote_exec_username`: The remote username to use.
+In case of using an Ubuntu image the username is `ubuntu`.

 The `key_pair` is used to connect to the EC2 instance once it is deployed.
 More information about the `key-pair` can be found [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/key_pair).

 ### Deploy